evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 ## Comfort

-Nissan Ariya SR has several features to make your life as a driver or passenger more comfortable.
+Nissan Ariya 63kWh has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.